purebordem/Cres-Svelte-Tron/README.md

 If a value is not provided for a flag, the default value will be used.
 In the case of `--host`, undefined will cause the script to only archive the app as a `.ch5z` file and not try to deploy the archive.

+## Rollup.config.js
+Cres-Svelte-Tron uses Rollup as the app bundler since it is the default used by the [Svelte Template](https://github.com/sveltejs/template).
+Changes made to this config will alter how Rollup bundles the project.
+You can add support for other features such as PostCSS, SASS, and others here.
+The `production` variable is used to tell Rollup what to do for production builds vs. dev builds.
+Some useful Rollup plugins are included by default in Cres-Svelte-Tron.

 ## Known Issues
 ### Previous version of app sent to touch panel (always one revision behind)